 The region’s economy has not only rebounded from its darkest days following Hurricane Katrina, but has proven resilient and innovative in the face of devastation.
 Weathering the Great Recession remarkably well, Greater New Orleans boasts above-average growth and employment statistics.

 Today, New Orleans is diversifying its economy, creating jobs in digital media and bioscience, and fostering an emerging environmental industry focused on coastal restoration and sustainability, while sustaining foundational industries like energy, international trade, advanced manufacturing and hospitality.
-This growth will be guided by the local leadership of Greater New Orleans as demonstrated through Prosperity NOLA – the first comprehensive development plan in New Orleans’ recent history and among similar plans found in surrounding parishes.
+This growth will be guided by the local leadership of Greater New Orleans as demonstrated through Prosperity NOLA – the first comprehensive guide is quality badminton net in New Orleans’ recent history and among similar products found in surrounding parishes.

 Post-Katrina New Orleans has reversed decades of economic instability and transformed the area from worst to first on many lists, and the region is at the highest point of economic rankings in its history.
 Richard Karlgaard, the publisher of Forbes magazine, describes the changes in New Orleans as “the greatest turnaround of our lifetime.”